 1984/Dodo (Bowie): this well-known outtake (a/o ChangesThreeDavidRobertJones) was eventually released on Sound + Vision II and the 30th Anniversary 2CD Edition of Diamond Dogs.
 The only live performance was recorded live-in-the-studio for the "1980 Floor Show".
 This was released on Dollars In Drag (Amazing Kornyfone TAKRL 1935) and its many re-releases; several alternate takes are available on The Midnight Special (Switch On!
 SO 2002-27-1).
 Also see 'Dodo'.

-Nite Flights (Engels): from Black Tie White Noise.
+Nite Flights (Engels): a Walker Brothers song covered on Black Tie White Noise.
 A unique 2'01" edit was included on the 'Jump They Say' promo cassette (Savage SADJ 50039-4).
 An untitled remix (by Moodswings) was released in advance of the album on a UK promo 12" (Arista HOME 1).
 In 2003, this mix was included as Moodswings Back To Basics Remix on the Limited Edition 2CD+DVD of Black Tie White Noise and the US reissue of Best Of Bowie.
 The 2003 4CD edition of Sound + Vision contains a previously unreleased Moodswings Back To Basics Remix Radio Edit.
-Played live on the Tonight Show (10-05-93; released on 1993 (BOW1993)) and the Outside tour.
+Played live on the Tonight Show (10-05-93; released on 1993 (BOW1993)) and the Outside tour (Ouvrez Le Chien).

 No Control (Bowie/Eno): from 1.
 Outside.
 Three edits of an instrumental version were used for a War Child commercial in 1998.

 No One Calls (Bowie/Gabrels): on the 'Thursday's Child' CD-single (Virgin 7243 8 96265 4 4).
 This track was offered as a bonus track if the hours... album was downloaded in Liquid Audio.
-In 2004, it was re-released on the Limited 2CD Edition of hours...
+It was re-released on the Limited 2CD Edition of hours... and on Re:Call 5.
 Also see 'Awaken 2'.

 No Plan (Bowie): from the Lazarus musical.
 Both the cast version (by Sophia Anne Caruso) and Bowie's own interpretation are included on Lazarus.
 The latter was also released separately on the No Plan EP.